docsbysea/tech-writing-portfolio/video_script/index.md

 Here, under the **Sign in to Your Account** option, click on **SSO**.
 We all use a common denomination, which is the name of the company.
 Type **nvidia** in lowercase to gain access.

 ### Project Allotment
 Once you enter, you will see all the projects assigned to you.
-From this list, click on the one you’re working on—**VDC in LLM**.
+From this list, click on the one you’re working on.
+In today's case, it will be **VDC in LLM**.

 Once the project is open, all the videos assigned to you will be listed.
 If none are available, click on **Request Tasks** at the top left to get tasks assigned.